kindnesskay/Todo/README.md

 ## overview
 Warning! ugly project.
 A simple to do list web page with no save state and storage.
-As a simple delete animation.
+Has a simple delete animation.

 ## The Goal
 --Create a to-do app that adds input text to list